 What Tackle Do You Need To Make a Helicopter Rig?

-If you are new to carp fishing or helicpoter rigs, preparing your own leadcore can be quite the pain and splicing it the wrong way can actually cost you fish.
+If you are new to carp fishing or helicopter rigs, or simply don’t have much time, preparing your own leadcore can be quite the pain and splicing it the wrong way can actually cost you fish.

-Both ESP and Korda have very good leadcore systems for a decent price.
-You can check them out on Amazon: here
+Korda has very good leadcore systems for a decent price.
+Check out Korda’s high-quality leadcores on Amazon here.

 When fishing the helicopter rig in weed or silt, using gripper weights is strongly recommended.